badidrox/Youtube-Video-Downloader/README.md

 You can also download the latest version of ffmpeg from [ffmpeg](https://ffmpeg.org/).
 Simply make sure that ffmpeg is added to PATH variable or the folder is renamed to folder-ffmpeg + in the same directory as the .exe file

+##### Ubuntu:
+1- Install ffmpeg by running the following commands:

+`sudo apt update`

+`sudo apt install ffmpeg`

+2- Download the Youtube Video Downlodader for linux from [Releases](https://github.com/badidrox/Youtube-Video-Downloader/releases)

 ### How to Use:

+Open the Settings to change the default download directory or enable MP3 Conversion for Audio Downloads including playlists

-Paste a Youtube video link for normal video download.
+Paste a Youtube video link for Video or Audio Download.

 Note that there is a lot of video streams(different resolutions and channels) that Youtube uses and a lot of them do not have audio channel included in them.
 This app can automatically download a separate audio file and merge both the video without audio and the audio file together to give you the desired resolution.

-Paste a Playlist link for Playlist download
+Paste a Playlist link for Playlist Download.

 The playlist downloader is limited to only files who have both video and audio channels (usually 720p and 360p resolutions) + audio only option

-Press the Settings to change the default download directory